Sc (spreadsheet calculator)

 sc is a cross-platform, free, TUI, spreadsheet and calculator application that runs on Unix and Unix-like operating systems.
 It has also been ported to Windows.
 It can be accessed through a terminal emulator, and has a simple interface and keyboard shortcuts resembling the key bindings of the Vim text editor.
 It can be used in a similar manner to other spreadsheet programs, e.g. for financial and budgeting purposes.

-The program is based on the ncurses interface library, and has a rich manual page describing its options and configuration.
-It has a rich mathematical formula library and uses the same file format as Xspread, also supporting plugins as external commands.
-The program was previously known as vc. sc is already present in the default repositories of popular Linux distributions such as Ubuntu, Fedora, and Arch Linux.
+The program is based on the ncurses interface library and features a comprehensive manual page describing its options and configuration.
+It includes an extensive mathematical formula library and uses the same file format as Xspread, also supporting plugins as external commands.
+The program was previously known as vc. sc is already present in the default repositories of popular Linux distributions such as Ubuntu and Fedora.